zenecture/neuroflow/README.md

 There are many functions of this kind to learn out there.
 Here, we go with the XOR function.
 It is linearly not separable, so we can check whether the net can capture this non-linearity.

 To learn, we need to know what it means to be wrong.
-The `SquaredMeanError` loss function is defined as follows:
+The `SquaredError` loss function is defined as follows:

-    SquaredMeanError(X, Y, W) = Σ1/2(Y - net(X, W))²
+    SquaredError(X, Y, W) = Σ1/2(Y - net(X, W))²

 Where `W` are the weights, `Y` is the target and `net(X, W)` the prediction.
 The sum `Σ` is taken over all samples and the square `²` gives a convex functional form.
 We interpret the XOR-adder as a regression challenge, so the `SquaredMeanError` is the choice.